-- (1) The capital requirement in respect of market concentration risk under regulation 29(f) is the sum of - - (a) the reduction in value of an insurer's basic own-funds following an instantaneous permanent decrease in value of the assets corresponding to the insurer's excess exposures to single counterparties; and - (b) a diversification adjustment as determined under paragraphs 1 and 6 of Schedule 1. - (2) In paragraph (1)(a), an insurer's excess exposure to a single counterparty is the market value of the exposure at default to that single counterparty
+- (1) The capital requirement in respect of market concentration risk under regulation 29(f) is the sum of - (a) the reduction in value of an insurer's basic own-funds following an instantaneous permanent decrease in value of the assets corresponding to the insurer's excess exposures to single counterparties; and - (b) a diversification adjustment as determined under paragraphs 1 and 6 of Schedule 1. - (2) In paragraph(1)(a), an insurer's excess exposure to a single counterparty for an exposure that is included within the amount of assets determined in paragraph (5) is - (a) the market value of the exposure at default to that single counterparty; less - (b) the amount of assets determined in paragraph (5) multiplied by the exposure threshold determined in paragraph (3), and is subject to a minimum of 0.

-- less the amount of assets determined in paragraph (5) multiplied by the exposure threshold determined in paragraph (3), and is subject to a minimum of 0. - (3) The exposure threshold for a single counterparty is determined based on the weighted average credit quality step of the single counterparty, and the exposure threshold table specified in paragraph 6(1) of Schedule 2. - (4) In paragraph (3) the weighted average credit quality step is determined as the rounded-up average of the credit quality steps of the insurer's exposures to the counterparties that belong to the single name exposure, weighted by the value of that exposure. - (5) The amount of assets referred to in paragraph (2) is the assets held by the insurer that are considered in the equity, spread and property risk capital requirement calculations, less the following- - (a) assets in relation to exposures to a counterparty which belongs to the same corporate group as the insurer, provided- - the counterparty is subject to the same (or equivalent) risk evaluation, measurement and control procedures as the insurer; - (ii) the counterparty is established in the Island, the United Kingdom or the European Union; and - (iii) there is no current or foreseen material practical or legal impediment to the prompt transfer of eligible own-funds or repayment of liabilities from the counterparty to the insurer; - (b) deferred tax assets; - (c) intangible assets; - (d) assets in relation to exposures to counterparties on the list in Schedule 4; - (e) assets in relation to exposures in the form of bank deposits that meet all of the following requirements- - (i) the exposure is covered by a government guarantee scheme in the Island, the United Kingdom or the European Union;
+- (3) The exposure threshold for a single counterparty is determined based on the weighted average credit quality step of the single counterparty, and the exposure threshold table specified in paragraph 21(1) of Schedule 2. - (4) In paragraph (3) the weighted average credit quality step is determined as the rounded-up average of the credit quality steps of the insurer's exposures to the counterparties that belong to the single name exposure, weighted by the value of that exposure. - (5) The amount of assets referred to in paragraph (2) is the assets held by the insurer that are considered in the equity, spread and property risk capital requirement calculations, less the following, - (a) assets in relation to exposures to a counterparty which belongs to the same corporate group as the insurer, provided, -

-- (ii) the guarantee covers the insurer without restriction; and - (iii) there is no double counting of that guarantee in the calculation of the insurer's SCR; and - (f) assets included in the counterparty default risk capital requirement. - (6) In this regulation the following are classed as an exposure to a single counterparty- - (a) exposures to counterparties belonging to the same corporate group as each other; and - (b) exposures to immovable property that are located in the same building as each other. - (7) The reduction to be applied to the insurer's single counterparty excess exposures under paragraph (1)(a) is the applicable market concentration risk credit quality step factor specified in paragraph 6(3) of Schedule 2.
+- the counterparty is subject to the same (or equivalent) risk evaluation, measurement and control procedures as the insurer; - (ii) the counterparty is established in the Island, the United Kingdom or the European Union; and - (iii) there is no current or foreseen material practical or legal impediment to the prompt transfer of eligible own-funds or repayment of liabilities from the counterparty to the insurer; - (b) deferred tax assets; - (c) intangible assets; - (d) assets in relation to exposures to counterparties on the list in Schedule 4; - (e) assets in relation to exposures in the form of bank deposits that meet all of the following requirements, - (i) the exposure is covered by a government guarantee scheme in the Island, the United Kingdom or the European Union; - (ii) the guarantee covers the insurer without restriction; and - (iii) there is no double counting of that guarantee in the calculation of the insurer's SCR; and - (f) assets included in the counterparty default risk capital requirement. - (6) In this regulation the following are classed as an exposure to a single counterparty, - (a) exposures to counterparties belonging to the same corporate group as each other; and - (b) exposures to immovable property that are located in the same building as each other. - (7) The reduction to be applied to the insurer's single counterparty excess exposures under paragraph (1)(a) is the applicable market concentration risk credit quality step factor specified in paragraph 21(3) of Schedule 2. - (8) If regulation 30(5) is used then for the purpose of this regulation the exposure to single counterparty is replaced by the exposure to homogenous data group under regulation 30(6).